 6. What items need to be directly wired to the battery and not through the switch?

 There are some things on a boat that you do not want to shut off when you turn off the battery switch, such as the automatic bilge pump, or an automatic fire fighting system.

 7. Determine wire sizes for each wiring run.

 On most boats the ground is the engine block.
 Also determine if you are going to have a grounding buss for the DC system.
+The above photo is a typical ground buss.
 This is a green wire that runs through the length of the boat that connects all of the metal cases of the electrical equipment to the main ground.
 This is not the same as a bonding system.

 9. On the schematic show where busses and fuse blocks go.

 A buss is a solid metal conductor that has many posts on it for circuits coming off the buss, but only one connection to the source of power.
 In a DC system if you use busses, you need both positive and negative busses.
 See the photo for a typical buss.

 10. After you get the schematic laid out, show the schematic to someone with a marine electrical background and ask them to look for any problems.

 Copyright 2010 newboatbuilders.com All Rights reserved.
 Revised 01/10/2017